A-stable Runge-Kutta methods for semilinear evolution equations: Contraction mappings on a scale of Banach spaces

 It remains to be shown that the formal identity $\tilde w = \D_u w \, \tilde u$ holds true on each $\kZ_j$ for $j=0,\ldots, K$.
 This, however, follows by \cite[Theorem 4.8]{Wulff00} (see also the proof of \cite[Theorem 3]{Vand87}) applied to the one-parameter family of maps $(w; \nu) \mapsto \Pi(w; u + \nu\tilde{u}, \mu)$ for fixed $\mu \in\kI$, $u \in \kU$, and $\tilde{u} \in \kB$ on the scale $\{\tilde\kZ_0, \tilde\kZ_1\} = \{\kZ_j, \kZ_j\}$ for each $j = 0, \ldots, K$.

 Altogether, since $w \in \kC_{N,K}(\kU,\kI; \{\kW_j \})$, Lemma~\ref{l.technical2} applies and yields gives $w \in \kC_{N+1,K}(\kU,\kI; \{ \kW_j \})$; the inductive step in $N$ is complete.

 Next, we increment $K<N$ holding $N$ fixed.
 For this, we use Lemma~\ref{l.technical1}.
-First, we note that assumptions (i) and (ii) holds on the $K$-step scale $\kZ_1 \supset \dots \supset \kZ_{K+1}$ so that the induction hypothesis applies; we find that
+First, we note that assumptions (i) and (ii) hold on the $K$-step scale $\kZ_1 \supset \dots \supset \kZ_{K+1}$ so that the induction hypothesis applies; we find that

 Second, by the induction hypothesis applied on the trivial scale, $w \in \kC_{N,0}$.
 Third, differentiating the fixed point equation $w = \Pi \circ w$ with respect to $\mu$, we obtain that $\partial_\mu w$ formally solves the fixed point equation $\tilde w = \tilde \Pi (\tilde w; u, \mu)$, where